CivicTechTO/archives/_projects/Police Tech Audit.md

 ---
 title: Police Tech Audit
 excerpt: Technology Audits of Law Enforcement Agencies such as the Toronto Police Services.
-project_pitch: Technology Audits of Law Enforcement Agencies such as the Toronto Police Services.
 description: Technology Audits of Law Enforcement Agencies such as the Toronto Police Services.
 Parsing through long PDF Agendas and Minutes of Meetings.
 Also using AI and ML to match strings of text.
 Intent to match Systems to other databases e.g. AIAAIC.
 tags:
   - type/project